ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 - Context: Represented by a rectangular box with the class name at the top, containing attributes and methods.
 This class is the main entity that holds data and executes different strategies dynamically.
 - *strategy1* and *strategy2*: Each represents a concrete function that implements a specific strategy.
 These functions act as strategies and are shown in boxes to represent that they provide the actual implementations.
-- Interface (Strategy): Represented by a rectangular box labeled with interface at the top.
+- Interface (Strategy): Represented by a rectangular box labelled with interface at the top.
 This symbol signifies that Strategy defines a conceptual contract (or "interface") in terms of method signature rather than implementation.
 Here, it is treated as an abstract *Callable* that other functions (*strategy1* and *strategy2*) must conform to.

-Note, while [[Gamma et al. (1994)]](#gamma1994) use an Object-Oriented approach to implement the strategies, but we find it more straightforward and easier-to-read-code to take a functional approach here.
+Note, while [[Gamma et al. (1994)]](#gamma1994) use an Object-Oriented approach to implement the strategies, we find it more straightforward and easier-to-read-code to take a functional approach here.

 We can now use our blueprint and engineer a computer program that implements the abstract pattern.
 We will, however, not be satisfied by coding up the pattern itself and upon success, print out a message called displaying "pattern created".
 Instead, we opt to illustrate its relevance in practice.
 This leads us to ingredient three: Some detail on financial terms used in academia and practice, that help us to describe the problem we chose to solve.